 Finally, a sliver of hope regarding the presence of oxybenzone in sunscreen is that, recently, the Food and Drug Administration has deemed the petrochemical unsafe and is currently reviewing it.
 Nevertheless, for the moment, the agency advises consumers to continue using sunscreen containing it, as "the benefits of using sunscreen, even those containing oxybenzone, currently outweigh the risks associated with not using them."
 The issue of oxybenzone is a complex one, as if the Food and Drug Administration were to recall the ingredient, sunscreen would no longer offer the skin protection they now provide, but if the agency continues to allow it in these products, the petrochemical is likely to cause health problems to consumers.

 If you have trouble finding a good, safe product because you have been using benzene sunscreen until now, you are in luck.
 We have recently launched the Benzene Sunscreen Replacement Initiative, by virtue of which you can now request safe, effective, non-toxic sunscreen manufactured by ethical companies that test for benzene free of charge.
 It is important to note that we prioritize people who are struggling with acute myeloid leukemia.
 All you have to do is fill out the form at the bottom of the campaign page and we will shortly contact you to discuss the details.

 For over two decades, our attorneys and legal team have been dedicating their endeavors to offering quality legal assistance to toxic exposure victims, from veterans and former industrial workers to their surviving family members.
-Our law firm now takes on benzene sunscreen claims, so if you came to struggle with acute myeloid leukemia as a consequence of using a tainted product, we encourage you to contact us.
+Our law firm now takes on benzene sunscreen claims, so if you came to struggle with acute myeloid leukemia as a consequence of using a toxic product, we encourage you to contact us.
 The legal process will be easy for you, as we know that cancer patients usually need a lot of time to focus on their health and treatment.